VIAcode/SCOM-Alert-Management/README.md

 ## Manage alert rules

-### Enable or Disable the generation of Azure Alerts for corresponding SCOM Alerts.
+### Enable or Disable the generation of Azure Alerts for corresponding SCOM Alerts

 You can manage alerts by enabling and disabling them in the alert rule section.
 <!-- In the Rule page , you can select multiple alert rules and enable/disable them.
 This might be useful when certain target resources need to be put under maintenance-->

  - If the alert is no longer required, click on **Disable** button.

 ![Disable rule](./media/disable_rule.jpg)

-- In that case you won't see it in the **Alert** page.
+- In that case you will see it in the **Alert** page. <!-- Error. need to investigate the gap -->

 <!-- -->